Maroons: Venezuela

-There were a number of rebellions of slaves throughout the history of what later became Venezuela.
+There were several rebellions of slaves throughout the history of what later became Venezuela.
 Through the region of Barlovento, many free and escaped slaves founded communities, known as cumbes.
 One of the most well-known of these settlements is Curiepe, where the annual Fiesta de San Juan is celebrated.
 Another was the cumbe of Ocoyta, led by runaway Guillermo Ribas, which reportedly engaged in a number of attacks on the neighbouring towns of Chuspa and Panaquire.
 These Venezuelan Maroons also traded in cocoa.
 Guillermo ran away in 1768, and formed a cumbe which included runaways of African and Indian origin.

-The cumbe of Ocoyta was eventually destroyed in 1771.
+The cumbe of Ocoyta was destroyed in 1771.
 A military expedition led by German de Aguilera destroyed the settlement, killing Guillermo, but only succeeded in capturing eight adults and two children.
 The rest of the runaways withdrew into the surrounding forests, where they remained at large.
-One of Guillermo's deputies, Ubaldo the Englishman, whose christened name was Jose Eduardo de la Luz Perera, was initially born a slave in London, sold to a ship captain, and took a number of trips before eventually being granted his freedom.
+One of Guillermo's deputies, Ubaldo the Englishman, whose christened name was Jose Eduardo de la Luz Perera, was initially born a slave in London, sold to a ship captain, and took several trips before eventually being granted his freedom.
 He was one of a number of free black people who joined the community of Ocoyta.
 In 1772, he was captured by the Spanish authorities.

 There were many cumbes in the interior of the colony.
 In 1810, when the War of Independence began, many members of these cumbes fought on the side of the rebels, and abandoned their villages.